jeremynr/diffie_hellman_math/README.md

 *** Here is where the magic happens and where the confusion comes in (for me anyway)***

-Step 4: User1 takes User2's result and raises it to the power of User1's private number	to obtain the SHARED SECRET </br>
+Step 4: Both users calculate shared secret

-        User2 takes User1's result and raises it to the power of User2's private number	to reach the same SHARED SECRET
+	User1 takes User2's result and raises it to the power of User1's private number	to obtain the SHARED SECRET User2 takes User1's result and raises it to the power of User2's private number	to reach the same SHARED SECRET

 	User1: 12 ^ 15 mod 17 = 10